 In a leadership position, a charismatic person is able to effortlessly get people to do what he or she wants.
 A charismatic leader usually has a great deal of Self-confidence and a great power motive.
 She is usually very eloquent and can convince her employees with her words.

 Employees follow their charismatic leader willingly.
 This makes them willing of their own accord to make all the sacrifices that it takes to Achieving goals.
 However, they run the risk of being taken advantage of.
 Often they realize too late that they have been exploited or have fallen for a scam.

 This leadership style is not associated with a particular leader.
 This is because this leadership style is limited to a certain period of time.
 The person at the top of the team can be replaced at any time.
 He comes into the leadership position because of his office or long service.
 Clear and written service instructions regulate the workflow.

 Personal sympathies and antipathies can have less influence on the leader's dealings with employees in this model.
 Power is given to a person based on certain structures.
-However, this model offers no room for flexibility or quick, let alone unconventional decisions.
-Employees can neither act on their own initiative nor independently, and their motivation can suffer as a result.
+However, this model offers no room for flexibility or quick, let alone unconventional, decisions.
+Employees can neither self-initiated still act independently, from which their motivation can suffer.

 The change in the modern working world towards digitalisation, a new image of man and a change in values have given rise to three new leadership styles that are more contemporary than the classic ones considered above.

 Transactional leadership is leadership with goal agreements.
 Managers and employees agree on certain goals.
 If these are achieved, there is a corresponding reward.
 If an employee achieves his goals, the manager gives him recognition, praise or certain incentives.
 If the employee does not achieve his goals, the manager criticises his behaviour, which in his opinion was responsible for this, and there may be further sanctions.